 Total Semester Credit Hours

-To be considered for admission to the MS program in color science, candidates must fulfill the following requirements:
+To be considered for admission to the Color Science MS program, candidates must fulfill the following requirements:

 Research conducted in the color science master's degree program revolves around the activities of the Munsell Color Science Laboratory, which is the pre-eminent academic laboratory in the country devoted to color science.
 Research is currently exploring: